MS-Girls/CLIMB/README.md

 #### 3. Querying and Response Generation

 Once the resume content and the user provided inputs are ready, the backend interacts with the ```Phi-4-mini-instruct``` model via structured prompts to generate relevant content.
-This model is made available via Azure AI Hub and is implemented in the ```Chat Services``` module of the backend.
+This model is made available via Azure AI Foundry and is implemented in the ```Chat Services``` module of the backend.
 The following tasks are then implemented:

 - **ATS Analysis & Resume Feedback:** The resume text is analyzed to provide insights and improvement suggestions.
 - **Cover Letter Generation:** The AI generates a professional cover letter based on the extracted resume details.